horsada/Spatial_Finance_Transport/README.md

 - GHG Emissions predictions based on AADT prediction for road segment
 - GHG Emissions of local authority area based on road segment GHG emissions prediction

+Unfortunately, European Space Imaging rules prohibit the use of extracted satellite data for use other than the approved project.
+Thus, this readme.md file will explain the pipeline as best as possible given this limitation.
+In addition, the notebooks are kept with their outputs for interested readers.

 ![alt text](https://github.com/horsada/Spatial_Finance_Transport/blob/main/images/FYP_Project_Plan.svg)

 Each box in the project pipeline figure indicates a distinct model input/output in the pipeline.
 The idea is that each box would be isolated